BlueSquare23/web-lgsm/docs/faq.md

 # Frequently Asked Questions

 1. Question: I forgot my web-lgsm password, how do I reset it?
-  - Answer: Unfortunately, as of right now (v1.6) there is no official password reset mechanism.
-While it is technically possible to update the password hash stored in the database with a sqlite cli command, for most users I reccomend just deleting the `app/database.db` file and restarting the app to set up the login fresh again.
-This has the downside of removing any entries stored in the web-lgsm already.
-But once logged back in you can simply re-add them using the "Add an Existing LGSM Installation" page.
+  - Answer: There is now a `change_pass.py` script that can be used to update the web portal login pass.
+From the web-lgsm dir you can run:
+    `source venv/bin/activate && ./scripts/change_pass.py` Then enter the
+    required prompts, for user and password to update the web login password.

 2. Question: How do I enable the game server cfg file editor?
   - Answer: The cfg file editor editor can be enabled by setting `cfg_editor`